Busting the myth on ‘common law marriage’: Why is it so important that I write a Will?

 Our expert Wills, Probates & Estate Planning Team at Redkite can assist you in the drafting of your Will, help with succession planning, trusts, lasting powers of attorney and more.
 To find out more about our services, and to speak to one of our team, click here

 This article was writte for Redkite Solicitors by one of our Wills & Probate Team Members, Bethany Fielding.
-To find out more about Bethany visit her website profile by clicking here.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.